Albert-Ma/study-notes/Deep-Learning/nlp/books/Neural Network Methods in Natural Language Processing/chapter4.md

-The regularizers L1, L2 and the elastic-net are also important for neural networks.In particular, L2 regularization, also called weight decay is e↵ective for achieving good generalization performance in many cases, and tuning the regularization strength " is advisable.
+The regularizers L1, L2 and the elastic-net are also important for neural networks.In particular, L2 regularization, also called weight decay is e↵ective for achieving good generalization performance in many cases, and tuning the regularization strength is advisable.

-Another e↵ective technique for preventing neural networks from overfitting the training data is dropout training[Hinton et al., 2012, Srivastava et al., 2014].It works by randomly dropping (setting to 0) half of the neurons in the network (or in a specific layer) in each training example in the stochastic-gradient training.
+Another effective technique for preventing neural networks from overfitting the training data is dropout training[Hinton et al., 2012, Srivastava et al., 2014].It works by randomly dropping (setting to 0) half of the neurons in the network (or in a specific layer) in each training example in the stochastic-gradient training.